zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/cookbooks/web3.md

 #### ```avax/node``` ####

-Contains Avalanche node setups for use on AWS, DigitalOcean, GCP on Kubernetes
+Contains Avalanche node setups for use on AWS, DigitalOcean, GCP, and OvhCloud on Kubernetes

 ## Cosmos ##

 #### ```cosmos/node``` ####

-Contains Cosmos node setups for use on AWS, DigitalOcean, GCP on Kubernetes.
+Contains Cosmos node setups for use on AWS, DigitalOcean, GCP, and OvhCloud on Kubernetes.
 We also have a detailed Medium post guide [How To Build with zK8s](https://medium.com/zeusfyi/how-to-build-on-zeus-f1e40e529377)

 ## Sui ##